cmendes0101/asterisk-playback-voicemaildetect/README.md

 Installation
 ============

-Copy the VoicemailDetect.c file in to your /ASTERISK-SRC/app/ directory.
+1. Copy the VoicemailDetect.c file in to your /ASTERISK-SRC/app/ directory.
-Configure asterisk and check `makemenuselect` that the VoicemailDetect module has been added to the list.
+2. Configure asterisk and check `makemenuselect` that the VoicemailDetect module has been added to the list.
-Make and Make install.
+3. Make and Make install asterisk.
-`VoicemailDetect()` should be available in the `show modules` command in asterisk CLI.
+4. `VoicemailDetect()` should be available in the `show modules` command in asterisk CLI.

 Syntax
 ======